-9.1.5 Resource Facilities Network Operations Model Update Implementation Monitor interim updates submitted to the Public Utility Commission of Texas (PUCT) and the Independent Market Monitor (IMM) as accumulated by QSE due to the actions or inactions of the associated QSE for Network Operations Model Change Requests (NOMCRs) not meeting the timeline pursuant to Protocol Section 3.10.1, Time Line for Network Operations Model Change Requests.
+9.1.5 Resource Facilities Network Operations Model Update Implementation Monitor

+- (1) ERCOT shall prepare monthly reports summarizing the Network Operations Model updates by Resource Facilities.
+These reports shall include the number of Notices of interim updates submitted to the Public Utility Commission of Texas (PUCT) and the Independent Market Monitor (IMM) as accumulated by QSE due to the actions or inactions of the associated QSE for Network Operations Model Change Requests (NOMCRs) not meeting the timeline pursuant to Protocol Section 3.10.1, Time Line for Network Operations Model Change Requests.
 These reports shall be delineated by category and owner including reasons for the interim updates.
-Interim updates caused by ERCOT (i.e. server unavailability, Network Model Management System (NMMS) component failure, site failover, loss of data, staff overload, weather, etc.) shall be reported and attributed to ERCOT.
+Interim updates caused by ERCOT (i.e. server unavailability, Network Model Management System (NMMS) component failure, site failover, loss of data, staff overload, weather, etc.) shall be reported and attributed to ERCOT. - (2) ERCOT shall post reports on the MIS Secure Area.